-When specifying decking for outdoor areas consideration must be given to aesthetics, maintenance and safety.
-By choosing the right products which are inclusive and safe ensures areas are accessible and usable by customers all year round so as not to miss out on increased capacity and revenue opportunities even during the winter months.
+When specifying decking for outdoor areas, consideration must be given to aesthetics, maintenance and safety.
+Choosing the right products, which are inclusive and safe, ensures areas are accessible and usable all year round; this prevents venues from missing out on increased capacity and revenue opportunities during the winter months.

-Traditional castellated decking can be problematic for restaurants and pubs where food and debris can easily get caught in the grooves of the decking making the surface hard to maintain and can add to the slip risk.
+Traditional castellated decking can be problematic for restaurants and pubs where food and debris can easily get caught in the grooves of the decking, making the surface hard to maintain and a clear slip risk.
 The grooves can also be tricky to walk on in heels and can damage both the deck boards and the heeled shoes.

 A smooth profile offers a different feel and appearance to the deck when compared to the traditional look of a castellated board and offers many benefits.
 The smooth, flatter profile offers a comfortable surface for all users of the decking including pedestrians and wheelchair users etc. The profile also provides an easier surface to keep clean as there is no accumulation of dirt and debris.

-All our decking is structurally graded to a minimum of C16 and is preservative treated to achieve a 30 year service life, providing complete piece of mind and a cost effective solution in the long term.
+All our decking is structurally graded to a minimum of C16 and is preservative treated to achieve a 30-year service life, providing complete peace of mind and a cost-effective solution in the long term.

 Timber decking has the lowest embodied energy when compared to other hard landscaping materials and with all Marley’s antislip decking sourced sustainably with full FSC & PEFC accreditation, timber decking really is the natural choice.